 Old Spanish Bridge

-Bridge as old as the Spaniards colonial era, it’s still functioning as – well as bridge of course!
+The bridge as old as the Spaniards colonial era, it’s still functioning as – well as a bridge of course!

 We just took pictures of it, although it would have been a great experience to walk on that bridge where our ancestors once walked on.
 Again, I’m loving the old stuff, ruined or not.